 This award is given each year to someone who, like Matt, knows the importance of serving your community to help make it better.
 This award recognizes an individual who has selflessly served the community with vision, humility, dedication and enthusiasm.

-Entry Deadline: September 13, 2018.
-The winner will be announced at the Foundation’s annual Fall Grant and Donor Reception.
+The winner will be announced at the Foundation’s annual BRIDGES TO THE FUTURE GALA RECEPTION

 2016: Bill Kloos

 Matthew A. Marvin was one of those special people who understood the value of being involved and who cherished the opportunity to generously give back to his hometown.